Backyard Explorers Virtual Summer Camp

 Activity: Backyard Mammal Bingo

-Let's look for mammals!
-Join Naturalist Lizzie on a mission to discover clues and signs that mammals have visited your back yard!
+Discover clues and signs that mammals have visited your back yard!
 Use our Backyard Mammal Bingo Activity (above) to help track your findings.
-Did you see any animals in your yard while you were exploring?
-Join a community of citizen scientists and record your observations on iNaturalist

-Join Naturalists Sarah, Lizzie and Carol as they talk about mammals!
 Learn what makes an animal a mammal and identify some of the furry residents and visitors you may find in your own back yard.
-Then, check out this visual guide

 This virtual camp topic explores the diverse plant life you can find in Summit Metro Parks and in your own back yard!